-Herbs are good for you.
-Chemicals are not.
+Weeds are good for you.

 If you want to live a long, vigorous life, herbalist Rosemary Gladstar would tell you to eat weeds.
 Gladstar, author of Rosemary Gladstar’s Herbal Recipes for Vibrant Health, says, “it’s those ‘vulgar’ plants that grow everywhere, challenging us, that espouse true vitality and passion for life.
 These are the longevity herbs.”
 Vitamin and mineral-rich dandelion (Taraxacum officinale) and nettles (Urtica dioica) top the list.
 The fresh leaves (wear gloves when handling fresh stinging nettles) are delicious steamed, stir-fried or mixed into casseroles (the cooking process removes the sting).
 Gladstar also marinates the leaves in oil and vinegar.
 Blend nettles, apple slices and water into a refreshing smoothie.
 You also can consume the dried leaves as a tea or a tincture.
 Some plants, including dandelion and nettles, are rich in antioxidants, molecules that mop up the free radical damage associated with the wear-and-tear of life.